-Arbonia's sustainability strategy is divided into the three subareas of "Climate", (ecological issues), "Community" (social issues), and "Cash" (economic issues).
-In these areas, the company wants to continually optimise its sustainability performance beyond the legal requirements.
+Our sustainability strategy is divided into the three sub-areas of Climate (ecological issues), Community (social issues), and Cash (economic issues).
+In these areas, we want to continually improve our sustainability performance beyond the legal requirements.

-The sustainable Group strategy is practised in the entire corporate group and supported by the Board of Directors.
-This is also demonstrated by joining the United Nations (UN) Global Compact, which was initiated in the reporting year.
-Since the beginning of the year, the Arbonia Group has officially been a member of the UN Global Compact.
+The Group-wide sustainability strategy is practised in the entire corporate group and supported by the Board of Directors.
+This is also demonstrated by our joining the United Nations (UN) Global Compact.

-Arbonia has a decentralised structure.
-Group Management – consisting of the CEO, CFO, and the division heads – defines the measures to implement the strategy set by the Board of Directors.
+Arbonia is organised in a decentralised way and has a holding structure.
+Group Management – consisting of the CFO and the two CEOs of the divisions – determines together with the Executive Chairman of the Board of Directors the targets and measures with which the strategy specified by the Board of Directors will be implemented.
 The responsibility for the operational business lies with the divisions.

-Sustainability is part of the Group strategy set by the Board of Directors.
-Management of the topic within the Group is the responsibility of the CFO of Arbonia.
-The CFO develops the sustainability strategy together with the Sustainability Committee and representatives of the department of corporate communications & investor relations, which is responsible for the Group-wide coordination.
-The Sustainability Committee consists of a representative of the HVAC Division and one representative each from the Wood Solutions Business Unit and the Glass Solutions Business Unit of the Doors Division.
-The implementation as well as the derivation of measures is the responsibility of the divisions or their companies in consultation and coordination with the Group.
-Group Management discusses and evaluates the most important initiatives and projects on a monthly basis.
-Arbonia's Board of Directors is responsible for the decision-making and control of all measures as well as the assessment of performance in line with defined goals.
+Sustainability is an essential part of the group strategy.
+The CFO is responsible for managing the topic within the Group.
+This person develops the sustainability strategy together with the sustainability committee and representatives from the Corporate Communications & Investor Relations Department, who are responsible for the Group-wide coordination.
+The sustainability committee consists of a representative of the HVAC Division and one representative each from the Wood Solutions Business Unit and the Glass Solutions Business Unit of the Doors Division.
+The divisions or their companies coordinate individual measures with the Group functions and implement them.
+Group Management evaluates important initiatives and projects on a monthly basis.

-The present second sustainability report of Arbonia is based on a materiality analysis that was carried out in 2020.
-In this analysis, Arbonia determined which issues are relevant for long-term business success and with which issues the group has a significant impact on the environment and society.
-The materiality analysis was carried out on the basis of a wide spectrum of contents that included the criteria of ESG rating agencies and the orientation of similar companies, in addition to issues of the Global Reporting Initiative (GRI) standards and the Sustainability Accounting Standards Board (SASB).
-Related topic areas were first consolidated in a core team.
-Afterwards, the relevance of the topics was evaluated in a workshop – by representatives of the two divisions, HVAC and Doors, as well as by various corporate functions (e.g. Human Resources and Legal & Compliance).
-This process was supported by an external specialist, and the result of the analysis was mapped in the following materiality matrix:
+The present third sustainability report is based on a materiality analysis that we carried out in 2020.
+In this process, the relevant topics were determined on the one hand for long-term business success and on the other hand in respect to important effects on the environment and society.
+The analysis was based on a wide spectrum of contents that included GRI standards and requirements of the Sustainability Accounting Standards Board (SASB), criteria of ESG rating agencies, as well as an industry benchmark.
+A core team consisting of the Group CFO, the sustainability officers, as well as representatives of the divisions and of various corporate functions consolidated the selection of topics.
+The relevancy of the topics was then assessed in a workshop.
+The CFO as well as representatives of the two divisions, HVAC and Doors, as well as of various corporate functions (e. g.
+Human Resources and Legal & Compliance) took part in this validation.
+The process was supported by an external specialist.
+The result of the analysis is mapped in the following materiality matrix:

 Ethics and integrity

-Arbonia is aware of its economic, ecological, and social responsibility and is committed in its code of conduct 1.) to respecting human rights, especially taking into account the prohibition against child labour, 2.) to ensuring the occupational health and safety of its employees, 3.) to cooperating with suppliers who meet their obligation to sustainability and social responsibility, 4.) to observing environmental protection standards, and 5.) to using resources carefully.
+We are aware of our economic, ecological, and social responsibility and in our Code of Conduct, we commit to 1.) respecting human rights, with particular regard to the prohibition of child labour, 2). ensuring the health and occupational safety of employees, 3.) cooperating with suppliers who have committed to sustainable operating activities and fulfil their social responsibility, 4.) observing environmental protection standards, and 5.) carefully using resources.

 Code of Conduct

-In addition to the code of conduct, the Board of Directors issued the "Supplement to the Code of Conduct", which is specifically directed to blue collar employees, in 2018.
-The "Supplement to the Code of Conduct " contains more in-depth topics and regulations for production – for example, on dealing with resources, on occupational safety, or on environmental protection.
-It does not include specific topics such as competition law.
-The "Supplement to the Code of Conduct" is displayed on posters in the production halls and taught by the plant or shift managers.
+In addition to the Code of Conduct, the Board of Directors issued the "Supplement to the Code of Conduct" in 2018, which specially addresses blue collar employees.
+This contains in-depth regulations for production – for example, concerning resource handling, occupational safety and environmental protection.
+It does not include topics such as competition law.
+The "Supplement to the Code of Conduct" is hung in the factory halls in the form of posters and explained to the employees by the plant or shift managers in training courses.

-The participation of employees is of critical importance for compliance with the Code of Conduct, including the "Supplement to the Code of Conduct" (collectively referred to as "Code of Conduct" in the following).
-For this reason, the Board of Directors introduced reporting offices for whistleblowing in 2013.
-All employees who learn of violations of the code of conduct are requested to report these either through the regular official channels or to one of the three reporting offices.
-A central element of the whistleblowing concept is to protect reporting employees.
-Whistleblowers must not be subjected to any disciplinary, legal, or other measures to their detriment as a result of their reporting.
+The employees are called upon to actively participate in observing the Code of Conduct, including the "Supplement to the Code of Conduct" (together "Code of Conduct" in the following).
+For this reason, the Board of Directors issued a whistleblowing directive in 2013 and has introduced whistleblowing reporting units.
+The whistleblowing concept is currently being further developed based on the EU Whistleblowing Directive and in accordance with the national regulations of the individual EU countries.
+All employees who identify violations of the Code of Conduct are requested to report them to the internal or legally prescribed external reporting units.
+The CEOs of the divisions, the divisional compliance officer, the head of compliance, and the head of Internal Audit function as internal reporting units.
+The protection of reporting employees is a central element of the whistleblowing concept.
+Whistleblowers must not be subject to any disciplinary, legal, or other actions that could be to their detriment due to their reporting.

-The workshops are designed so that a wide and varied circle of responsible people participate in them (generally eight to twelve participants per workshop).
-In the first step, the central changes compared to the previous year are discussed and integrated into the risk catalogue in the workshop.
-In the second step, the participants assess the risks in relation to the extent of damage, probability of occurrence, and effect on reputation.
-In addition, they discuss and define the cashflow relevance and the risk-reward ratio.
-This results in a corresponding risk matrix and associated expected values of the risks, which are finally discussed in comparison to the previous year and checked for plausibility in the group.
-After the workshops, the risk owners define how to handle the risks or determine appropriate measures for risk reduction within a defined period of time.
-These measures are reviewed and updated half-yearly.
+A wide and varied group of responsible people take part in the workshops (generally eight to twelve participants per workshop).
+In the first step, the central changes in respect to the previous year are discussed and integrated in the risk catalogue.
+In the second step, the participants rate the risks in respect to extent of loss, probability of occurrence, and effect on reputation.
+In addition, they discuss and define the cash flow relevance and the opportunity / risk ratio.
+This yields a corresponding risk matrix and associated expected values for the risks.
+A comparison with the previous year as well as a plausibility check come at the end of the group discussion.
+After the workshops, the risk owners define how to handle the risks.
+Furthermore, they develop corresponding measures for a defined period of time to minimise the risk.
+These measures are reviewed and updated every half-year.

-The results from the workshops are aggregated over all divisions (bottom up) and a comparison is made with the Group (top down).
-Group Management then discusses and adopts this assessment and quantification of the risks together with the measures for the top risks before they are submitted to the Audit Committee and the Board of Directors.
+The results of the workshops are aggregated over all divisions (bottom up), and a comparison with the Group is also made (top down).
+Group Management then discusses and adopts this assessment.
+This includes a quantification of the risks and a catalogue of measures to minimise the greatest risks.
+The entire risk profile is presented to the audit committee as well as to the Board of Directors.

-Arbonia maintains an extensive exchange with all stakeholders that have a significant influence on the economic, ecological, and social goals of the company.
-This group of internal and external stakeholders includes customers, employees, shareholders and investors, analysts, public authorities, neighbours, and communities at the company locations – as well as partners such as transport companies, suppliers, research institutes, and associations as well as the general public.
-The communication with these groups takes place in the framework of personal discussions, meetings, conferences, and trade fairs, as well as surveys.
-The table "Inclusion of stakeholders and their concerns" gives an overview of the dealings with the individual stakeholders.
+As Arbonia, we maintain an intensive exchange of ideas with all stakeholders who have a significant influence on the economic, social, and ecological goals of the company.
+This group of internal and external stakeholders includes customers, employees, shareholders and investors, analysts, public authorities, neighbours and communities at the company sites – but also partners such as transport companies, suppliers, research institutes and associations, as well as the general public.
+The exchange of ideas with these groups takes place in the context of personal discussions, meetings, conferences and trade fairs, as well as surveys.
+An overview of dealings with the individual stakeholders is given in the table "Inclusion of stakeholders and their concerns".

-Membership in the most important chambers and associations – including Swissmem (association of the Swiss mechanical, electrical, and metals industry), SwissHoldings, Thurgau Chamber of Commerce and Industry, the employer's association, the German Federal Association of Building Systems, and the German-Swiss Chamber of Commerce – allow Arbonia continuous communication with companies in related sectors and relevant interest groups.
-In 2021, Arbonia also initiated the accession to the UN Global Compact and will publish a communication on progress for the first time in the following year.
+Memberships in the most important chambers and associations – including Swissmem (association of the Swiss mechanical, electrical, and metalworking industries), SwissHoldings, or the German-Swiss Chamber of Commerce – allow us to have a continuous exchange of information with sector-related companies and relevant interest groups.
+We have also been a signatory of the UN Global Compact since the end of 2021 and will fill out the Communication on Progress questionnaire for the first time in 2023.

 Inclusion of stakeholders and their concerns